Moving toward control and independence

 Flaccid bowel.
 The nerves involved with a bowel function are damaged, which means that you are not able to have a bowel movement even when the bowel is full.
 This often results in constipation.

 You will need an individualized protocol to address and overcome the particular bladder and bowel issues you face.
 Work with your health team to understand your situation and determine what’s right for you.
 They will provide you with detailed information and guidance.

 We’re here to help when you need it.
-Our Peer Support Program is a great resource as is the Spinal Cord Connections Information Centre.
+Our Peer Support Program is a great resource.

 Looking for support in this area?
 Connect with the SCIO Regional Service Co-ordinator in your area.